 Best budget: Skil RAS900 Router Table

-While all of us would love to spend thousand of dollars on our woodworking workshop, in truth few of us can afford to.
+While all of us would love to spend thousands of dollars on our woodworking workshop, in truth few of us can afford to.
 The good news is that you can get a working router table for less than $150.

 The laminated MDF top isn’t quite as luxurious as the cast metal options above, but it more than gets the job done.
 Plus, the table router comes pre-assembled, so you can spend more time woodworking and less time with setup.

-Since the entire product is one piece, it also folds up nicely to fit underneath your workbench of in a cabinet.
+Since the entire product is one piece, it also folds up nicely to fit underneath your workbench or in a cabinet.
 All of the extra collets and accessories fit into two compartments in the legs.